 Whether you’ve just tied the knot or you’re planning to take the leap soon, you might be making some major financial changes in the near future.
 Ask the following essential questions and talk with your partner about whether to combine bank accounts before or after saying, “I do.”

 It’s a big question, but don’t worry: You have options.
-You might see a shared account as a sign of trust and partnership, but you may also have valid reasons for maintaining separate accounts.
+You might prefer to have a shared account, or you may want to maintain separate accounts.
+Or there’s a third option.

 Some newlyweds open a joint account while, at the same time, keeping individual accounts for things like personal purchases and pre-existing debts.
 This best-of-both-worlds strategy can make it easier to keep track of shared bills or other family expenses, and it helps couples retain some of their financial independence.
 You may find it easier to earmark money for emergencies or future savings goals when you have an extra account to hold it.